awslabs/aws-fluent-plugin-kinesis/README.md

 **Note**: This README is for v3.
 Plugin v3 is almost compatible with v2.
 If you use v1, see the [old README][v1-readme].

 ## Installation
-This fluentd plugin is available as the `fluent-plugin-kinesis` gem from RubyGems.
+This Fluentd plugin is available as the `fluent-plugin-kinesis` gem from RubyGems.

     gem install fluent-plugin-kinesis